-The mission of the American Liver Foundation (ALF) is to facilitate, advocate, and promote education, support and research for the prevention, treatment and cure of liver disease.
+ALF’s mission is to promote education, advocacy, support services and research for the prevention, treatment and cure of liver disease.

 Of course, achieving our mission is impossible without the dedicated volunteers, donors, corporate and community partners who lend their hard work and financial support to our educational programs, our fundraising events and our division operations.